Table of Contents

-Colocated: one of the most reliable and powerful types of the hosting servers.
-Owing this type of the server (literally, hardware and software at your disposal), you have full control over it and can install any apps or script you need (e.g. Rackspace, Interoute).
+Colocated: one of the most reliable and powerful types of hosting servers.
+Owing to this type of the server (literally, hardware and software at your disposal), you have full control over it and can install any apps or script you need (e.g. Rackspace, Interoute).

 Cloud: this is a reliable decentralized kind of hosting, which is based on clustered server.
 One big plus is that this hosting also allows providers to charge users only for resources consumed.
 Privacy concerns sometimes may arise because of the decentralized hosting model (e.g. SiteGround, GoDaddy, BlueHost).

 You may also take a look at the list of our best WordPress hosting providers recommendations based on our 4-year experience.

 For the domain name and hosting to work properly together, you should point your domain name to the hosting server (you can do this by changing nameservers with a help of your hosting provider.)
 The process can take up to several days but in general, building a website with WordPress takes less than a few hours.

 If you won’t be satisfied with your hosting, you can actually transfer your site files (as well as domain name) to another provider any time.